 The Flat Stanley books by Jeff Brown have been entertaining young readers for years, while also starting a movement that has taught kids oodles about geography and social studies.
 IKEducation wants to continue that effort, so we provide a flattened version of the eleven-foot statue of General Eisenhower that overlooks his Presidential Library, Museum, and Boyhood Home.
-After learning facts about the statue, its quotes and images, students will use iPads to take photos with Flat Ike around our campus and then email them back to their teacher with notes or descriptions that document their field trip.
+After learning facts about the statue and its surrounding quotes and images, students will apply map-reading skills take photos with Flat Ike around our campus and then email them back to their teacher with notes or descriptions that document their field trip.